sanderlegit/zellix/README.md

 At the time of writing this, there is no plugin system for helix, and I dislike the configuration of neovim, so I created this to satiate my desire for more than just an editor systems that can still be controlled through my editor.

+# Wrote something awesome?
+Put in a pull request adding a link to a repository containing the code, and I'll look at pulling it in!

+# Awesome zellix
+- **Crickets** Get writing some awesome stuff.

 # Contributing
 At this time, the [example](example) directory is not accepting pull requests, as it is my personal usage of this system.
 But the core itself is welcome to changes to support more custom systems, as well